ko1/kv/README.md

 # kv: A page viewer written in Ruby

-kv is a page viewer designed for streaming data written by Ruby.
+kv is a page viewer designed for streaming data written in Ruby.

 ## Installation